zhqu1148980644/TMP/leetcode/455-Assign-Cookies.md

 - greedy method
 - Sort greed factors and cooky sizes in ascending order and feed children one by one from the least greedy child.
+- Try to feed the children with the cookie has least size, only in this way children with big appetite has chance to be contented.

 ```c++
 class Solution {